Kensleemoy/SeniorDesign/docs/index.md

 <img src="assets/main-page-table.png" title="Table and interactive map" />

 ## Sources
-The Sources page provides links to our API source, their data sources, and the svg map we utilized on the home page.
+The Sources page provides links to the API source, their data sources, and the svg map utilized on the home page.

 <img src="assets/sources.png" title="Sources Page" />

 ## About Us
-The About Us page offers information about the creators of this web app and our motivations for creating it.
+The About Us page offers information about the creators of this web app and their motivations for creating it.

 <img src="assets/about-us.png" title="About Us Page" />